thottiamrp/modernweb-2019dec9/Labs/Ch03A-HTML/basic-elements-attributes/README.md

 1. In your /WIP folder create a file called htmlbasics.html

+1. In this empty file start typing html and use the pop-up.

 1. Follow the slide and add a favicon to your document created in the last lab

 1. Copy some intenational characters into a `<p>` element on your page.
 Try using different character encodings.